-Be located in a federally designated Health Professional Shortage Area.
+Be located in a designated Health Professional Shortage Area.

-- Provide comprehensive primary, mental or dental care in a public or nonprofit setting.
+- Provide comprehensive primary, mental health, behavioral health, or dental care.

 - Accept all patients regardless of ability to pay and offer a sliding fee scale based on family size and annual income for those at or below 200 percent of the Federal Poverty Level.

 - Accept patients on public insurance, including Medicare, Medicaid and CHP+.
-(If a site doesn't see patients over 65, the Medicare requirement will be waived; if a site doesn't see children, the CHP+ requirement will be waived.)
+For practices that provide substance use disorder services, sites are eligible to participate if they do not accept Medicaid and/or Medicare so long as a meaningful sliding fee scale for low-income patients is available to clients.
+If a site doesn't see patients over 65, the Medicare requirement will be waived; if a site doesn't see children, the CHP+ requirement will be waived.